 Following the preceding interaction between consignor (or consignee, respectively) and logistics planner, the ModalNET process starts with the logistics planner submitting a transport order into the ModalNET user interface.
 This transport order is forwarded to the computational engine for resilient logistics within ModalNET, which comprises a matchmaking platform for multimodal transport chains and which will use its database to determine feasible transport options for the transport order.
 The order will then be transmitted to the logistics planner afterwards, who reviews the transport chain option selected and confirms the chosen option in ModalNET.
 Following the confirmation, ModalNET will generate individual bookings with the selected operators required for the respective transport chain.
-Each of the transport service providers operating on any of the legs, i. e., the short-sea shipping company, the inland shipping company, and the trucking companies for the pre-haul and posthaul legs, will receive its individual booking and complement any missing transport information required to send a booking confirmation back to ModaINET.
+Each of the transport service providers operating on any of the legs, i. e., the short-sea shipping company, the inland shipping company, and the trucking companies for the pre-haul and posthaul legs, will receive its individual booking and complement any missing transport information required to send a booking confirmation back to ModalNET.
 With the booking confirmation, the pure planning process is completed for the road transport enterprises.
 For the waterborne legs, however, ModalNET will then send a notice of the booking confirmation to the logistics planner before it transmits the booking information to the respective VCOPs of the two shipping companies involved for their respective stowage planning.
 Afterwards, the planning phase is completed for all parties involved.

 Next, the monitoring task of ModalNET commences.
 In this phase, ModalNET receives a series of updates regarding the transport process starting with the monitoring updates of the pre-haul leg.
 The first terminal interaction is the acknowledgement of receipt from the terminal of origin.
 The terminal of origin will later also send a loading completion notice22 to ModalNET.
-Following this, ModalNET will receive updates of the IWT leg from the inland shipping company such as the pick-up and dropoff notices as well as any further monitoring updates provided by the vessel operator.
+Following this, ModalNET will receive updates of the IWT leg from the inland shipping company such as the pick-up and drop-off notices as well as any further monitoring updates provided by the vessel operator.
 Subsequently, the terminal of intercontinental transshipment will provide an acknowledgement of receipt and later a loading completion notice23.
 From the short-sea shipping company, notifications similar to the IWT leg, such as pick-up and drop-of notices, are provided, next to additional monitoring updates.
 The terminal of destination will also provide the acknowledgement of receipt and the loading completion notice24 before finally the operator on the post-haul leg will transmit a final pick-up notice and further monitoring updates to ModalNET.
 During the monitoring phase, the consignor (or consignee, respectively) and the logistics planner have the option to request a status report from ModalNET and gain insight in the status of their transport.
-Once such a request has been submitted to ModalNET, it will generate the status report based on the monitoring updates collected up to the time of request of the status report - and send it out to the requesting party.
+Once such a request has been submitted to ModalNET,

-22 This is an assumption that requires validation in the course or in the wake of the SEAMLESS research project.
+This is an assumption that requires validation in the course or in the wake of the SEAMLESS research project.

-23 This is an assumption that requires validation in the course or in the wake of the SEAMLESS research project.
+This is an assumption that requires validation in the course or in the wake of the SEAMLESS research project.

-24 This is an assumption that requires validation in the course or in the wake of the SEAMLESS research project.
+This is an assumption that requires validation in the course or in the wake of the SEAMLESS research project.